 Pavlovian fear conditioning in laboratory rodents is the most widely used protocol for studying the substrates of learning and memory in the mammalian brain.
 In a standard protocol, rats are exposed to pairings of an innocuous auditory or visual stimulus (conditioned stimulus [CS]) and brief but aversive foot shock (unconditioned stimulus [US]).
 After one or a few such pairings, subsequent presentations of the CS elicit a range of reactions that are indicative of fear in people.
 These reactions are taken to imply formation of a CS-US association that is retrieved during presentations of the tone and expressed in the form of defensive behaviours.

 Studies using this protocol have shown that the amygdala plays a critical role in the conditioning of defensive reactions to a CS that signals danger (Fendt & Fanselow, 1999; Maren, 2011).
 It consists of 13 nuclei that form anatomically, morphologically and functionally distinct clusters: the basolateral complex (BLA) consists of lateral, basolateral and basomedial nuclei, whereas the central nucleus (CeA) is divided into lateral (CeL) and medial sub-terrirotories (CeM).
 According to the accepted model, sensory information about the CS and US is processed in regions of the thalamus and cortex, and converges in the BLA.
 This convergence leads to activation of N-methyl-D-aspartate (NMDA) and α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA) receptors at specific synapses in the BLA, opening of calcium (Ca2+) channels and influx of Ca2+ to post-synaptic neurons (McKernan and Shinnick-Gallagher, 1997, Rogan et al, 1997).
 The Ca2+ influx activates multiple second messengers, including protein kinases A (PKA) and C (PKC), extracellular signal-regulated kinase (ERK), mitogen-activated protein kinase (MAPK) and calmodulin-dependent kinases II (CaMKII) and IV (CaMKII/IV).
 These, in turn, promote phosphorylation of transcription factors such as CREB (Schafe and LeDoux 2000; Schafe et al. 2001, Schafe et al, 2005, Ou and Gean 2009).
 Phosphorylated CREB (pCREB) binds to the promoter region of genes, resulting in gene expression and synthesis of new proteins.
 These proteins are required for the cellular processes that effectively stabilize, or consolidate, the CS-US association (Johansen et al, 2011).
 Specifically, they play a critical role in changing neurotransmission at recently activated synapses, such as through changes in the size, shape and number of dendritic spines (REF).
-Due to these changes, BLA neurons, and intra-amygdala pathways terminating in CeA, are readily activated by subsequent presentations of the CS.
-Once activated, CeA neurons then co-ordinate defensive reactions, including autonomic, endocrine and freezing, via their projections to specific regions of the midbrain and hypothalamus (REF).
+These changes are such that BLA neurons and intra-amygdala pathways are more readily activated by subsequent presentations of the CS.
+Critically, these pathways terminate in CeA: once activated, CeA neurons then co-ordinate defensive reactions, including autonomic, endocrine and freezing, via their projections to specific regions of the midbrain and hypothalamus (REF).